WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    This setting does not work with Django's builtin server, you would have to adjust :file:`urls.py` to contain this prefix.
+    This setting does not work with Django's built-in server, you would have to adjust :file:`urls.py` to contain this prefix.

 .. setting:: VCS_BACKENDS